penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-optimizationweights.md

 ## timetableGaps

-Contains options related to timetable-gaps weights.
+It contains options related to timetable-gaps weights.

 `timetableGaps`